Comparisons

 This tools only offers a few presets and nothing more, so you can't fine tune the sharpening at all.
 It keeps color noise constant, but increases other noise types.
 It also adds a bit of salt & peper noise.

 The color noise on the arm was slightly amplified.
 A lot of hard edges were produced, because the gradient around the edges was removed.
-And although the surface of the blue fabric was smoothed, this tool still left several highlighted pixels which stand out.
+Although the surface of the blue fabric was smoothed, this tool still left several highlighted pixels which stand out.

 When applying this tool to the whole image the result was much worse, because it produced chopped edges with strongly amplified color noise.